-When a user enters or modifies a limit order or a quote, the user can optionally request T7 to perform a Price Reasonability Check on the limit price of the order or quote, and to reject the order or quote, if it fails the check.
+When a user enters or modifies a limit order or enters a quote, the user can optionally request T7 to perform a Price Reasonability Check on the limit price of the order or quote, and to reject the order or quote, if it fails the check.
+The Price Reasonability Check is obligatory for stop limit orders.

-T7 supports two different concepts of the Price Reasonability Check, one for cash market instruments other for derivative market instruments.
-The Price Reasonability Check for the derivative markets is based on the price range whereas the Price Reasonability Check for the cash markets is based on the volatility range.
-The two concepts are described in the following.
+T7 basically supports two different concepts of the Price Reasonability Check, one for derivatives market instruments, the other for cash market instruments.
+The Price Reasonability Check for the derivatives markets is based on the price range whereas the Price Reasonability Check for the cash markets is based on the volatility range.
+In addition to that, in the Continuous Auction with Specialist trading model for cash instruments, the Price Reasonability Check is based on the price range.
+The three concepts are described in the following.